 Displacement risk is fueled by a combination of different factors, including but not limited to: rising housing costs, income inequality, lack of employment opportunities, low wages, or inadequate market-rate housing production.
-The City currently has five subsidized housing developments: the Surf Apartments, Crescent City Senior Apartments, Seabreeze Apartments, Totem Villa Apartments, and Seagull Villa Apartments.
+The City currently has five subsidized housing developments: The Surf Apartments, Crescent City Senior Apartments, Seabreeze Apartments, Totem Villa Apartments, and Seagull Villa Apartments (Figure 7-13).

-When looking at housing choice vouchers (HCV) as a percent of renter-occupied housing units, the majority of the City falls under the >15-30% classification, with portions in the >5-15% range, as seen in Figure 7-11.
+When looking at housing choice vouchers (HCV) as a percent of renter-occupied housing units, the majority of the City falls under the >15-30% classification, with portions in the >5-15% range (Figure 7-11).
 The City has considered the risk of displacement to protected classes, and currently views the risk of displacement as low.
 The City currently has a number of available avenues to further develop housing (vacant land, underdeveloped land, ADUs, etc.).

 To date, the City has no evidence that new development (affordable or market-rate) has resulted in economic displacement.
-According to available information (Del Norte Co, 2023), no census tracts in Del Norte County (including those in City of Crescent City) are at risk of displacement or exclusion.
-Further, rents are generally low throughout the county.
-There are no areas of the County with high median rents, which would place displacement pressures on existing residents.
+According to available information, no census tracts in the City are at risk of displacement or exclusion.
+Further, rents are generally low throughout the City.
 However, the City appreciates the possibility that economic displacement might occur in the future and has developed Implementation Program P-10 that monitors the status of all affordable housing projects and, as their funding sources near expiration, will work with owners and other agencies to consider options to preserve such units.
 The City, through the City Housing Authority, will also continue to provide technical support to property owners and tenants regarding proper procedures related to noticing and options for preservation.